GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Sometimes, the elegant implementation is a function.
-Not a method.
-Not a class.
-Not a framework.
-Just a function.
+> ### The programs we use to conjure processes are like a sorcerer's spells.
+They are carefully composed from symbolic expressions in arcane and esoteric programming languages that prescribe the tasks we want our processes to perform.
 >
-> ~ *John Carmack*
+> ~ *Hal Abelson*

 ---
 ## 🏎 Quick Facts